GabrielSosa1/Gabrielsosa1/README.md

-### Hi there 👋
+👋 Hola, soy Gabriel sosa
-Actualmente estudiando programacion frontend
+Actualmente me encuentro estudiando programacion frontend
 <!--
 **GabrielSosa1/Gabrielsosa1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.